jadalmd/dissertacao-eutrofizacao/README.md

 * **Image Processing:** All satellite data is filtered for the desired time and region.
 A standard cloud mask (using Sentinel-2's SCL band) and a dynamic water mask (using NDWI) are applied to ensure data quality [4].

 #### 4.2.
 Multi-Criteria Environmental Risk Index (ERI)
-The ERI is a composite index calculated monthly, combining normalized scores from three different criteria, each assigned a weight reflecting its relative importance [1, 7].
+The ERI is a composite index calculated monthly, combining normalized scores from three different criteria, each assigned a weight reflecting its relative importance.
 The formula is:

 $ERI = (0.5 \times C_{WQ}) + (0.3 \times C_{Pop}) + (0.2 \times C_{LU})$

 The criteria are defined as:

-1.  **Water Quality Degradation ($C_{WQ}$):** A direct impact score based on the number of water quality parameters (Chlorophyll-a, TSS, Turbidity) that exceed the legal limits defined by **CONAMA Resolution 357/2005 for Class 2 waters** [2, 5, 6].
+1.  **Water Quality Degradation ($C_{WQ}$):** A direct impact score based on the number of water quality parameters (Chlorophyll-a, TSS, Turbidity) that exceed the legal limits defined by **CONAMA Resolution 357/2005 for Class 2 waters** .
 The score ranges from 0 (no parameters exceeded) to 1 (all parameters exceeded).

 2.  **Anthropic Pressure from Population ($C_{Pop}$):** A pressure score derived from the mean population density within the watershed.
 This acts as a proxy for the potential load of untreated domestic sewage and diffuse pollution.